alexdmiller/shape-mapper/README.md

 Thanks to Raphaël de Courville ([@SableRaf](https://github.com/SableRaf)) and Claudine Chen ([@mingness](https://github.com/mingness)) for their help & support with Processing library development.

 For camera control, Shape Mapper uses the [Peasycam library](https://mrfeinberg.com/peasycam/) by [Jonathan Feinberg](https://mrfeinberg.com).

+This library was initially developed at [Gradient](https://www.gradientretreat.com/).
+Thanks to Avi for the week of focus.